cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     convert_output = self.convert(level, s[bit], nonce)
     next_seed = convert_output[0]
     y = cast(list[Field], convert_output[1])
-    # Implementation note: Here we add the correction word to the
+    # Implementation note: here we add the correction word to the
     # output if `next_ctrl` is set.
 We avoid branching on the value
     # of the control bit in order to reduce side channel leakage.
     mask = cast(Field, field(next_ctrl.as_unsigned()))